Home > Europe > Ireland > Dublin Layover Guide: What to Do on an Overnight or Long Stopover

 Dublin International Airport - Ground Transportation

-After breezing through customs, I followed the signs to ground transportation.
+After breezing through passport control, I followed the signs to ground transportation.
 The options were plentiful, ranging from taxis to public buses.
-Opting for convenience, I booked a round-trip ticket with Dublin Express for €16.
+If you’re on a layover in Dublin, getting into the city centre is straightforward and convenient.

 Dublin Express Boarding Area